Maximizing Your Business Profits with Duty Relief: Inward Processing

 ONLINE TRAINING COURSE ON INWARD PROCESSING

 Study from anywhere at any time with live tutors, available 24/7.
-Complete six modules of how to make a successful IP application and manage the obligations of IP.
+Complete six modules on how to make a successful IP application and manage the obligations of IP.
 Receive a certificate of completion to showcase your achievement.

 What can a business do under IP?

-Different form of IP
+Different forms of IP

 Conditions